Spanish Words and Phrases for End of Life

 Cremation - Cremación, Incineración

-Death - La muerte
+Death - La Muerte

 Death Certificate - Acta de Defunción